 Spain’s diverse geography and climate allows the country to produce a wide-offering of wine styles making it one of the top wine destinations in the world.
-Spain boasts its native grapes such as the Tempranillo, which produces many fine red wines such as the famous Rioja and Albariño which is the base of many white wines.
+These Spanish wine regions boast native grapes such as the Tempranillo, which produces many fine red wines such as the famous Rioja and Albariño which is the base of many white wines.
 Spain’s quaint wine villages spread out through the country make the perfect travel destination to wine-lovers from around the world.

 La Rioja is a famous wine region located in the north-central part of Spain, and is best known for producing the well-known and loved red wine, Rioja.
 Rioja is a blend of the indigenous grape of Spain, Tempranillo, along with other fruity additives like Garancha, Mazuelo, and Graciano.
 If you want, to try some classic Rioja, head over to Decanter’s 7 Best Rioja Wines Under £30 for recommendations!